Classic 4-Day Inca Trail to Machu Picchu 2027

 Cusco → Km 82 → Wayllabamba → Ayapata Camp

-Pickup 05:00 AM from your Cusco hotel.
-Private transport takes you through the Sacred Valley to Ollantaytambo, where we stop for breakfast before continuing to the Km 82 checkpoint (2,720 m), the official starting point of the Inca Trail.
-After passport and permit verification, we cross the Urubamba River and begin our trek.
+Pickup at 5:00 AM from your hotel in Cusco.
+Private transportation takes you through the Sacred Valley to Ollantaytambo, where you’ll have time for breakfast before continuing to the Km 82 checkpoint (2,720 m), the official starting point of the Inca Trail.
+After passport and permit verification, you cross the Urubamba River suspension bridge and begin the trek.

 Day 1 Statistics